Meat: Environmental impact

 The livestock sector may be the largest source of water pollution (due to animal wastes, fertilizers, pesticides), and it contributes to emergence of antibiotic resistance.
 It accounts for over 8% of global human water use.
-It is a significant driver of biodiversity loss and ecosystems, as it causes deforestation and requires large amounts of land for pasture and feed crops, ocean dead zones, land degradation, pollution, overfishing and climate change.
+It is a significant driver of biodiversity loss and ecosystems, as it causes deforestation, ocean dead zones, species extinction, land degradation, pollution, overfishing and global warming.
+Cattle farming was estimated to be responsible for 80 per cent of Amazon deforestation in 2008 due to the clearing of forests to grow animal feed (especially soya) and cattle ranching.

-The occurrence, nature and significance of environmental effects varies among livestock production systems.
+Environmental effects vary among livestock production systems.
 Grazing of livestock can be beneficial for some wildlife species, but not for others.
 Targeted grazing of livestock is used as a food-producing alternative to herbicide use in some vegetation management.